MediaParlour/.github/profile/README.md

   <img src="https://mediaplay-discord.github.io/assets/MPD-Logo-with-Text.png">
 </p>

-### 👥 MediaPlay is a community that connects people together.
+### 👥 MediaPlay Discord is a community that connects people together.
 We have a great community from all kinds of backgrounds on different platforms.

 ### 🛠️ Here you can see all the things we've created on GitHub such as [our website](https://mediaplay-discord.github.io/)!